balderdashy/sails-docs/concepts/ORM/Validations.md

 Out of the box, Sails.js does not support custom validation messages.
 Instead your code should look at validation errors in the callback from your `create()` or `update()` calls and take the appropriate action; whether that's sending a particular error code in your JSON response or rendering the appropriate message in an HTML error page.

-> If you are using Sails v0.11.0+, you may want to take advantage of [`sails-hook-validation`](https://github.com/lykmapipo/sails-hook-validation), a [custom hook](http://sailsjs.com/documentation/concepts/extending-sails/Hooks) by [@lykmapipo](http://github.com/lykmapipo).
-Details regarding its installation and usage can be found in the [`sails-hook-validation` repository on GitHub](https://github.com/lykmapipo/sails-hook-validation).

 <docmeta name="displayName" value="Validations">